d2l-ai/d2l-en/chapter_appendix_tools/aws.md

 ## Running Jupyter

 To run Jupyter remotely you need to use SSH port forwarding.
-After all, the server in the cloud doesn't have a monitor or keyboard.
+After all, the server in the cloud does not have a monitor or keyboard.
 For this, log into your server from your desktop (or laptop) as follows.

 ```
 # This command must be run in the local command line